 We exist to resource those aspiring to follow Jesus.
 According to the New Testament, spiritual maturity will be evidenced by four metrics: growing intentionally, serving unselfishly, giving generously, and living humbly (Ephesians 4:12-16; 2 Peter 1:3-11).

-We are a working-church, which simply means we encourage every person to be “all in” and to do their fair share of the lifting.
+We are a generous church, which simply means we encourage every person to be “all in” and to do their fair share of the lifting.
 As growth occurs, we believe there will be an increased desire to faithfully serve.
-This means both being engaged in the ministry of the church as well as being committed to giving back of your time, talents, and treasures to see God’s kingdom advance (Romans 12:11; Ephesians 6:7-8).
-(See Team GCC)
+This means both being engaged in the ministry of the church as well as being committed to giving back of your time, talents, and treasures to see God’s kingdom advance (Romans 12:11; Ephesians 6:7-8). (see Team GCC and IMAGINE to get involved.)

 We believe in humble dependence on God.
 (James 4:16).
 "God is opposed to the proud, but gives grace to the humble" (James 4:6).
 We strive to grow stronger as a praying church that is dependent upon God in all we do.

-We celebrate unity in diversity.
+Here at GCC, we celebrate "diverse unity."
 We believe every person deserves to experience God’s love, regardless of age, ethnicity, or gender.
 We are a learning organization that values change and experimentation.
 We are not afraid to fail; we are only afraid of not trying (1 Corinthians 9:19-23).